anil614sagar/advanceddevjam/lab8.md

 * *Congratulations!* You’ve now successfully secured your APIs with OAuth 2.0

-* Before we proceed to test, create an API Product with these 2 proxies and also create a Developer and an App with the API Product and the Developer that you just created.
+* If have already created an API Product, an App and a Developer, just add the **{your_initials}**_oauth_code_grant proxy to your API Product.
+Otherwise, create an API Product with these 2 proxies and also create a Developer and an App.

+**Note**: Make sure you use the same API Product and the Developer you created while creating an App

 * Copy the consumer key and the secret values of your app.